Osteopathy & Physiotherapy

 Osteopathy and Physiotherapy: “Why both?”

 I am often asked, “What is the difference between osteopathy and physiotherapy?”
-However it is difficult to give a straightforward answer.
+However there is no simple answer.
 Both are independent government regulated health professions https://www.ahpra.gov.au/ that share a common interest in the nervous and musculoskeletal systems, movement, and health but each retains their unique origins and practice principles and treatment approaches.
 Understanding the History of Manipulative Therapy helps put this into perspective (Pettman, 2007) https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2565620/

 I draw on knowledge and experience from both disciplines, gained throughout my professional practice life and I believe that this is the way that healthcare is evolving.
 Practitioners just continue to expand their interests and skills so they can better serve the needs of their patients/clients.
 I have always been drawn to osteopathy’s practice principles that have remained fundamentally unchanged from their origins; the body is a unit, the body has its own self-regulating mechanisms, and the body’s structure and function is reciprocally interrelated.